yongxuUSTC/dcase2017_task4_cvssp/README.md

 # dcase2017_task4_cvssp, 1st prize system in DCASE2017 task 4 challenge

-Source code for our 1st prize system to win the DCASE2017 task4 "Large-scale weakly supervised sound event detection for smart cars" challenge.
+Source code for the DCASE2017 task4 "Large-scale weakly supervised sound event detection for smart cars" challenge.

 # Warning: this code is out of date, new version of our DCASE2017 code could be found here: https://github.com/qiuqiangkong/sound_event_detection_dcase2017_task4